kokodavid/quizboard/README.md

 ## Support and contact details
-To get in touch with the developer call 0770057240 or Email:kingkgdave@gmail.com
+To get in touch with the developer call 0770057240 or Email:kingkgdave@gmail.com link to git hub https://kokodavid.github.io/quizboard/
 ### License
 MIT licences used in the project
 Copyright (c) 2019 Kokocityweb ltd